Call to book01904 521 936

 • Breakfast

 Our excursion today is to the beautifully preserved town of Quedlinburg.
 Here, we take a guided walking tour, after which, you're free to explore at our own pace.
 Discover the cobbled streets, passing a fine collection of medieval, timber-framed buildings and Romanesque architecture in the Old Town, which has UNESCO World Heritage status.
 Considered to be one of the best-preserved medieval and Renaissance towns in Europe, it offers a wealth of history and culture, whilst also having a modern flair and fabulous examples of Art Nouveau architecture.
-This afternoon, we settle in for a cosy journey on the historic Selke Valley Railway.
-Arguably one of the region's best-kept secrets, the route ascends into the Harz Mountains through a wintry landscape of sugar-dusted forests and snow-bound mountain peaks.

 Includes